Topolino65/renault-5-dashboard-view/README.md

-This ZIP file contains all the necessary files/folders for you to install the custom Renault card into your instance of HA.
-Please read through the comprehensive installation guide carefully, as it detials all the steps you need to undertake, to get the card working properly.
+This ZIP file contains all the necessary files/folders you need to install the custom Renault5 card into your instance of Home Assistant.
+Please read through the comprehensive installation guide carefully, as it details all the steps you need to undertake, to get the card working properly.
 Note that there are a number of pre-requisties.

-You wilk need to have installed the following features before the card will function correctly.
+You will need to have installed the following features before the card will function as intended.

 01. HACS
 02. File Editor (Add-on)